Ohtani bids farewell to Japan fans ahead of Angels adventure

-SAPPORO, Japan — Los Angeles Angels-bound Shohei Ohtani bid farewell to fans of his former Japanese club on Monday as he sets off to join his new team.
+SAPPORO, Japan — Los Angeles Angels-bound Shohei Ohtani bid farewell to fans of his former Japanese club on Monday as he sets off to join his new Major League Baseball team.

 For five seasons, Ohtani called Sapporo home, playing for the Nippon Ham Fighters.
 He intends to be a starting pitcher and everyday hitter with the Angels.